What owner-operators on nouz taught us about food cost ratios.

 | Bottom (Q4) | 37,8% | €6.000 / year |

 The numbers above assume a €380.000-revenue café with stable rent and staff costs.
 The food cost line is the single largest swing factor in annual EBIT — bigger than any other variable cost.
 Move from median to top quartile and you find €14.000 a year.
 Slip from median to bottom and you lose €18.000.
+For the definition behind this ratio, see the food-cost percentage glossary entry; for the broader sector picture, see small-business profitability statistics 2026.

 What separates the quartiles isn't the menu.
 It isn't the supplier.
 It's four operational habits.